grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Shakes grinned.
 "Faster than this fuckin' barge."
 He said kicking the toe of his rubber boot against the hull of the _Prospect_.

 Percy frowned.
 "Welp, that's an impressive submersible hobby you got there.
-But has anyone here got an idea how how we're going to get my boat moving?
+But has anyone here got an idea how we're going to get my boat moving?
 You ain't carrying a load of diesel fuel are you Mr. Shakes?"

 "Captain Shakes, if you fuckin' please.
 And I certainly ain't got fuel to spare.
 And I can't say what I _am_ carrying, ceptin' that I can't see how any of it could help you.
 Still, if I can do anything to assist, I'm game --- at least if there's a little something in it for me.
 I'm pretty convinced y'all ain't some Authority ruse, and we smugglers gotta stick together, I fucking say."